 Five works will be chosen for premiere on Sunday, 2 October 2016, during Alba Rosa Viva! at the Leeuwenbergh, Utrecht (Netherlands).

-Head of the jury is Dutch composer Willem Jeths.
+Chairman of the Jury is Dutch composer Willem Jeths.
 He will be assisted by the English composer Jonathan Dove, Dutch composer and soprano Monique Krüs, flutist Marieke Schneemann and pianist/festival director Reinild Mees.

 Each email submission must include: